kbrugh/meditation/README.md

   </p>

 **_Our biological neural systems are naturally amazing at pattern recognition_**, and this simple algorithm takes advantage of that.
 Used as a tool, running this Python (version 2) script allows you to program your own mind - *in a way*.
-This particular form of "self-metaprogramming" works by using text in a terminal as a matrix of pixels precisely stimulating the eye's visual field at a specific brainwave frequency (in Hz).
+This particular form of "self-metaprogramming" and brainwave entrainment works by using text in a terminal as a matrix of pixels precisely stimulating the eye's visual field at a specific brainwave frequency (in Hz).
 This relatively simple neurohacking program involves rapidly cycling a flow of random character generation to provide a stark contrast for the user-defined meditation string.
 All the characters will be scrolling up the screen quickly, and your brain will happily and repeatedly recognize your meditation from the background noise of random characters.
-Such linguistic reinforcing can be used to set a useful mental frame such as creating a deep state of focus.
+Such linguistic reinforcing can be used simply to set a useful mental frame such as creating a deep state of focus, or more expirimentally as

 Start down the proverbial rabbit hole by first opening a terminal, then navigating to the script-containing directory, and enter: